 Included with the HK416 22LR are a set of polymer flip-up sights.

-The sights are something that obviously was an afterthought.
+The sights are obviously an afterthought.

 These sights feel… cheap at best.
 But that’s somewhat to be expected at the price point of this gun.